masdevid/ID-OpinionWords/readme.md

 List of Opinion Words (positive/negative) in Bahasa Indonesia.
-Source by references below with modification/translation to Indonesia.
+Originated by Liu's Opinion Words list with modification/translation to Indonesia.

 #REFERENCES
 If you use this list, please cite one of the following two papers: